Support during your degree

 PhD/MPhil Thesis Format: We have introduced new regulations that allow for the incorporation of research outputs in final PhD and MPhil theses - this might enable you to save time if you have research outputs.
 For further details see our guide for incorporating research outputs (PDF).

-Skills Development Programme and adjusting research: We've updated the Skills Development Programme Blackboard site (available through the myUWE Portal) with the range of recordings and advice.
+Skills Development Programme and adjusting research: We've updated the Skills Development Programme Blackboard site (available through MYUWE) with the range of recordings and advice.
 For those adjusting their research: there are resources on the site to help you think and rethink your research project, we are adding a series of 'Agile Researcher' workshops to the series for 2021, and we have formed a mentoring group for supervisors looking to help PGRs adjusting research.

 Research ethics: If you're changing your research design in any way, you may need to obtain ethics (re)approval.
 See the research ethics for further details.